Living with advanced prostate cancer

 Relationships

 Having cancer can often bring you closer to your partner, family or friends.
-Or sometimes it can make relationships feel more difficult, and some days may feel harder than others.
+But sometimes it can make relationships feel more difficult.
+Some days may feel harder than others.

 The cancer and your treatment might mean that your partner or family need to do more for you, such as helping you get up, get dressed, wash and eat.
 Or they might take on tasks that you can’t do any more, such as managing finances or doing jobs around the house.
 These changing roles can sometimes be difficult for both you and your family to deal with.
 You might not feel comfortable becoming more dependent, and you might have problems coping or feel very tired.